PerformanC/.github/profile/README.md

 ## Welcome

-Welcome to The PerformanC Organization, an organization focused on changing the world with our softwares, allowing developers from across the globe to be more connected and faster.
+Welcome to The PerformanC Organization, an organization focused on changing the world with our softwares, allowing developers from across the globe to be connect faster and more securely.

 ## Projects

-We've made a lot of projects till this point, take a look at a list of some interesting ones:
+Take a look in the most interesting projects we've made:

-1. [TableC](https://github.com/PerformanC/TableC) - An Open and closed addressing hashtable for C focusing on being light-weight.
+1. [TableC](https://github.com/PerformanC/TableC) - Ultra-light open/closed-addressing hashtable.
-2. [Coglink](https://github.com/PerformanC/Coglink) - Lavalink client for Concord, using a simple but flexible API.
+2. [Coglink](https://github.com/PerformanC/Coglink) - Fastest LavaLink/NodeLink client for Concord.
-3. [PerforVNM](https://github.com/PerformanC/PerforVNM) - Visual novel maker by code generator technology.
+3. [PerforVNM](https://github.com/PerformanC/PerforVNMaker) - Visual novel maker using code generation technology.
-4. [NodeLink](https://github.com/PerformanC/NodeLink) - Lightweight audio sending node lavalink based.
+4. [NodeLink](https://github.com/PerformanC/NodeLink) - Lightweight audio sending node with LavaLink based API.